-Clearing and Settlement
+Clearing and Settlement Well functioning clearing and settlement system based on international standards including delivery versus payment (DVP), the absence of mechanism that prevents brokers to have unlimited access to the investor's accounts and guarantees the safekeeping of its assets.

-Well functioning clearing and settlement system based on international standards including delivery versus payment (DVP), the absence of pre-funding requirements/practices and the possibility to use overdrafts.
-Availability of real omnibus structures.
+$pre-funding\ requirements/practices\ and\ the\ possibility\ to\ use\ overdrafts.\ Availability\ of\ real\ omnibus\ structures.$

 Custody Level of competition amongst local custodian banks as well as the presence of global custodian banks.
-Existence of an efficient mechanism that prevents brokers to have unlimited access to the investor's accounts and guarantees the safekeeping of its assets.
+Existence of an efficient same price for the various accounts of a fund manager).